Al-Nusra Front: Relations with Israel

-Israeli supported several Syrian opposition factions such as Fursan al-Joulan, Firqat Ahrar Nawa, Saif al-Sham Brigade, Jaydour Horan Brigade, Al-Ezz bin Abdul Salam Brigade, Omar Bin Al-Khattab Brigade, Al-Haramein Battalion, Alwiya al-Furqan, Syrian Revolutionaries Front, Jabhat Ansar al-Islam, Ahrar Gathering, Abu Amara Brigades and others.

 Circa 2014, Israel received information about an infiltration attack that Al-Nusra Front militants were planning from the Syrian side of the Golan Heights to one of the kibbutzim inside the Israeli-controlled Golan Heights.
 The information made it possible to thwart the attack, which was supposed to kill Israelis.
 Reportedly, Ahmed al-Sharaa himself approved of the attack.

 In January 2015, A Syrian activist quoted Al-Monitor claimed that "the battle to capture Quneitra on Sept.
-27 was preceded by coordination and communications between Abu Dardaa, a leader of Jabhat al-Nusra, and the Israeli army to pave the way for the attack.
+27 was preceded by coordination and communications between Abu Dardaa, a leader of Jabhat Al-Nusra, and the Israeli army to pave the way for the attack.
 And according to an FSA commander who partly participated in this battle, the Israeli army provided Abu Dardaa with maps of the border area and the Syrian army’s strategic posts in the southern area".
-He added that the rebels’ battle, led by Jabhat al-Nusra, to control the Quneitra crossing took place in coordination with the Israeli army through Abu Dardaa and that during the clashes, the Israelis heavily bombarded many of the regime’s posts, shot down a warplane that was trying to impede the progress of the fighters and targeted other aircraft.
-Another Syrian opposition activist told Al-Monitor that the Israeli support in the battle of Tal al-Hara was at a high level, and the Israeli army was the mastermind of this battle in terms of plans, tactics and follow-up.
+He added that the rebels’ battle, led by Jabhat Al-Nusra, to control the Quneitra crossing took place in coordination with the Israeli army through Abu Dardaa and that during the clashes, the Israelis heavily bombarded many of the regime’s posts, shot down a warplane that was trying to impede the progress of the fighters and targeted other aircraft.
+Another Syrian opposition activist told Al-Monitor that the Israeli support in the battle of Tal Al-Hara was at a high level, and the Israeli army was the mastermind of this battle in terms of plans, tactics and follow-up.
 The communication devices released precise instructions in Arabic about what should be done by the fighters, moment by moment.
 An SAA general told Al-Monitor that Israel is not only supporting the rebels militarily and logistically and treating their wounds, but is also training them in the Israeli-controlled Golan Heights, and that they have filed a complaint about this training camp to the head of UNDOF and threatened to target it, yet the observers have no responded and the camp is still there.